← Back to Blog

 Updated on:

-Clients are the lifeblood of your freelance business.
+Clients are the lifeblood of your business.
 Without them, you wouldn’t have a business, and you don't have who to send invoice templates to and get paid!

 The ability to interpret client needs is a necessary skill for any business owner.
-In the freelance business, it’s particularly important as you are constantly developing proposals, pitching clients and meeting their expectations with regular work.
+In the agency or freelance business, it’s particularly important as you are constantly developing proposals, pitching clients and meeting their expectations with regular work.
 You can’t assume client needs or you’ll be missing the mark.

 If you don’t understand the needs of potential customers, you’ll never close the sale to make them a customer.
 Once you have a customer, you must continue to understand and meet ongoing needs, or you won’t retain the business.
 You need to know how to identify client needs.